Design Examples | 105 Examples of High Level and Register Transfer Level

 The total number of lines in all files at the RTL design (in folder RTL).

-The last but one column informs us about the design time of each project.
+The second last column informs us about the design time of each project.
 And finally, in the last column, I repeated the names of the projects for ease of use with this wide table.